 - Develop strategies to reduce risk, protect privacy, and increase overall information security.

 Search for more jobs:

 Popular Skills for Information Assurance Analyst

-Information Assurance Analysts who responded to the survey report just a handful of professional skills.
-Most notably, skills in Security Risk Management, Security Policies and Procedures, Security Testing and Auditing, and Security Intrusion Detection are correlated to pay that is above average, with boosts between 4 percent and 6 percent.
-Those familiar with Security Policies and Procedures also tend to know Security Testing and Auditing and IT Security & Infrastructure.
+Job skills reported by Information Assurance Analysts are limited.
+Most notably, skills in Security Risk Management, Security Policies and Procedures, Security Testing and Auditing, and IT Security & Infrastructure are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
+The majority of those who know Security Policies and Procedures also know Security Testing and Auditing and IT Security & Infrastructure.